-Dark data is operational data that is not being used.
-Consulting and market research company Gartner Inc. describes dark data as "information assets that organizations collect, process and store in the course of their regular business activity, but generally fail to use for other purposes."
+Dark data is digital information that is not being used.
+Consulting and market research company Gartner Inc. describes dark data as "information assets that an organization collects, processes and stores in the course of its regular business activity, but generally fails to use for other purposes."

 Many times, an organization may leave data dark for practical reasons.
 The data may be dirty and by the time it can be scrubbed, the information may be too old to be useful.
 In such a scenario, records may contain incomplete or outdated data, be parsed incorrectly or be stored in file formats or on devices that have become obsolete.Content Continues Below